 The vast majority of business organisations collect and process personal information in the course of business, whether in relation to their employees, or their customers, clients and suppliers.
 The data protection legislation exists to control how this data is used, ensuring it is used lawfully and fairly.

 Therefore, there are various important requirements that businesses should be aware of in relation to the data they collect and hold.
 In particular, businesses need to understand:

-- That the requisite legislation is complied with
+- That the relevant legislation is complied with;

-The use of personal information by businesses in the UK is governed by the Data Protection Act 1998.
-If your business requires you to store people’s personal details such as employee records and customer details then you must comply with the data protection act.
+The use of personal information collected by businesses in the UK is, for now, governed by the Data Protection Act 1998 (DPA).
+If your business requires you to store people’s personal details, such as employee records and customer/client details, you must comply with the DPA.

 The Data Protection Principles

 The DPA sets out eight data protection principles, the key principle being to process information fairly and lawfully, and in a transparent manner.
 This requires that you tell individuals what you will use their information for, and ensure your use of the personal information does not break any other laws.
 Data must be obtained for specified and lawful purposes, and it must be adequate, relevant and not excessive for the purpose for which it was obtained.